ICL 7500 series

 The ICL 7500 series (7501, 7502, 7503, 7561, etc.) was a range of terminals and workstations, that were developed by ICL during the 1970s for their new range ICL 2900 Series mainframe computers.
 The colour scheme was compatible with the 2900.
 The term 7561 is a commonly used though loose term for the interactive video aspects of the 7502 series.
 The 7501 and 7502 systems were known as Modular Terminal Processors in marketing publications.
 7501 and 7502 systems were built at Blackhorse Road, Letchworth (1/3 factory).

 7502 consisted of a system enclosure containing up to eight PCB's (CPU card, memory cards, peripheral controllers and video cards).
 It was similar in size to a desk side or tower PC, but was mounted horizontally.
 As it was intended to function in an office environment, steel-framed, wood-veneered cabinets and furniture were available for the processor and peripheral units.
-The 7502 system enclosure had two levels to include space for the dual, 8-inch floppy disc unit.
+The 7502 system enclosure had two levels to include space for the dual, 8-inch floppy disk unit.
 The interior of the cabinet was covered with acoustic-absorbent foam material to cut the noise from the cooling fans.
-The maximum connectivity was 8 x 7561 VDU stations and four serial printers, but in the early systems it was necessary to reduce the VDU attachments if floppy disc storage was attached.
+The maximum connectivity was 8 x 7561 VDU stations and four serial printers, but in the early systems it was necessary to reduce the VDU attachments if floppy disk storage was attached.
 The rear of the 7502 system carried the connectors for VDUs, modem and serial printers and a set of 8 "engineer's switches" which could be used to input data and set options for "teleloading" software.

 7501 comprised a smaller enclosure integrated beneath a 7561 VDU terminal.
 It had only 5 card slots in the backplane and offered reduced connectivity with only one additional VDU terminal possible.
 A narrow operator's console with indicators, rotary-switch and modem control switches was implemented below the VDU screen bezel.

 7501 and 7502 were functionally the same and shared identical interfaces and system software.
-A 4 Kbyte Read-Only Memory (ROM) in the normal address space provided a system bootstrap capable of downloading the operating software over the normal synchronous communications line, loading or dumping from/to local floppy disc or providing a local engineer's console.
+A 4 Kbyte Read-Only Memory (ROM) in the normal address space provided a system bootstrap capable of downloading the operating software over the normal synchronous communications line, loading or dumping from/to local floppy disk or providing a local engineer's console.
 For diagnostic purposes an Engineer's Test Unit could be installed between the CPU card and the backplane.
 This gave the engineer full capability of reading and writing registers or memory and single-stepping machine code or CPU microcode.
 A digital cassette tape device could be used to load test or operating software.

 7503 was similar to 7502 but was normally used as for Remote Job Entry.
 It featured a line printer, card reader and operator console integrated into a larger operators desk.
 It used totally different hardware and architecture for its processing system.
 7503 was developed by a team in Stevenage, while 7502 was developed in Kidsgrove.